 DNA, genes and chromosomes

 In most cells of your body you have 46 chromosomes arranged in 23 pairs.
 22 of the pairs are matching pairs.
-The 23rd pair are the sex chromosomes, which match exactly in women (who have two X chromosomes) but not in men (who have one X and one Y).
+The 23rd pair of chromosomes are the sex chromosomes, which match exactly in women (who have two X chromosomes) but not in men (who have one X and one Y).
 One chromosome from each pair comes from your mother and one from your father.
 Chromosomes are made of DNA, which stands for 'deoxyribonucleic acid'.
 This is your genetic material.
 It is found in the nucleus of every cell in your body.

 Each of your 46 chromosomes carries hundreds of genes.
 A gene is the basic unit of your genetic material.
 It is made up of a piece (a sequence) of DNA and sits at a particular place on a chromosome.
 So, a gene is a small section of a chromosome.
 A gene is effectively a coded set of instructions to the cells.
 Each gene has a particular function in your body.
 For example, a gene may be involved in dictating your eye colour or determining your height.
 Each gene has a matching 'paired' gene on the paired chromosome.
 So, as for chromosomes, one gene from each pair is inherited from your mother, the other from your father.
 Humans have between 20,000 and 25,000 genes.